anialiu126/anialiu126.github.io/_projects/2_project.md

 Interestingly, a similar beating pattern in the GW waveform can also occur from precessing binary black hole systems.

 The apparent similarity between the waveforms of the two different signal origins can pose challenges in correctly identifying the underlying physical effects.
-In this project{% cite liu2024discernmillilensedgravitationalwavesignals %}, we to explore our ability to distinguish between these two types of binary black hole signals, in the context of the current LIGO-Virgo-KAGRA detector network, by (a) computing  SNRs obtained with different templates, (b) performing a parameter estimation (PE) study of lensed and processing GWs.
+In this project {% cite liu2024discernmillilensedgravitationalwavesignals %}, we to explore our ability to distinguish between these two types of binary black hole signals, in the context of the current LIGO-Virgo-KAGRA detector network, by (a) computing  SNRs obtained with different templates, (b) performing a parameter estimation (PE) study of lensed and processing GWs.

 <div class="row">
     <div class="col-md mt-md-0">